Manual

 Note : If you see that many blocks are missing, especially in a zig-zag like pattern along chunk borders near the bottom half of each zone (see Issue#5 on GitHub), it is probably due to your simulation distance being too low.
 You can try the following fixes :

-• Increase your simulation distance further (at least equal to or more than 10 chunks).
+• Increase your simulation distance further (at least ≥ 10 chunks).
 Although the upper limit allowed by Minecraft is device-depenedent.

 • Ask a friend or other player to join your world and stand near that opposite corner to keep those chunks loaded while you run the commands